 “It looks like it’s a Nike,” said Ham picking up the mystery ball and examining it.
 “With two dots over the logo.
 Is this yours, Chase?”

 I took the ball in my hand and saw the signature dots over the logo making a smiley face.

-“What the fuck?”
+“What the hell?”
 I said dumbstruck.
 “This looks like my ball.”

 “That’s going to cost you,” Jerry said with unveiled glee.

 Pat grabbed the ball from the cup and handed it to me.
 Only moments ago it was my staunchest ally as it drained for par, but now I looked at it horrified.

 It was a Nike with two black dots all right.
 But they were underneath the logo.
 Instead of a smiley face, a frowning one looked back up at me.
 My knees suddenly felt shaky.

 “I played the wrong ball,” I confessed.
 “But I thought it was mine.”